dimi-fn/Google-Play-Store-Apps/README.md

 # Google Playstore - Apps

 ### *Note:
 Due to a Github bug ([issue #3555](https://github.com/jupyter/notebook/issues/3555)), sometimes the notebook files (files with .ipynb) may not render.
+Please reload the page until the content can be displayed or click [here](https://colab.research.google.com/drive/1tiYZSi_zsFKvyb7JfS9bMpGWC00i5ZKr) to view the shared google colab notebook file.

 Please reload the page until the content can be displayed (sometimes it loads after one reload, some other times it might need a persistent refresh of the page until the content can be shown).